 3. Robyn Curnow

-Robyn attended the University of Natal, University of the Witwatersrand and the Cambridge University where she obtained her master’s degree in International Relations.
+She was born in Australia but raised in South Africa and attended the University of Natal, University of the Witwatersrand and Cambridge University where she obtained her master’s degree in International Relations.